 The focus of this concentration is the study of Islamic civilization as a global and multicultural phenomenon.
 There are currently more than a billion Muslims in the world.
 They live in dozens of countries and speak hundreds of languages and dialects.
-They are the majority population in a region spanning form Morocco to Indonesia.
+They are the majority population in a region spanning from Morocco to Indonesia.

-First- and second-year students may begin with any introductory course that deals with Islamic civilization or its cultures.
+First-year and sophomore students may begin with any introductory course that deals with Islamic civilization or its cultures.
 RLST 240 Classical Islam, HIST 166 History of the Islamicate World, or HIST 264 History of Modern Middle East are especially designed as introductory courses and are open to first-year students.
 Students hoping to spend all or part of their junior year in the Arabic-speaking world should begin their study of Arabic in the first two years at Kenyon.

 At least one year of instruction in a relevant Islamicate language is required.
-Currently, this requirement can be met by taking the two-semester sequence of Arabic at Kenyon (MLL 101Y-102Y).
-The equivalent of one year of approved college-level language instruction in Arabic or another relevant language such as Farsi, Turkish, Urdu, Swahili, Uzbek, or Bhasa Indonesian at another accredited academic institution will also meet the requirement, as will some intensive summer programs, or a semester of language study abroad when paired with language immersion.
+Currently, this requirement can be met by taking the two-semester sequence of Arabic at Kenyon, ARBC 101Y-102Y.
+The equivalent of one year of approved college-level language instruction in Arabic or another relevant language such as Farsi, Turkish, Urdu, Swahili, Uzbek or Bhasa Indonesian at another accredited academic institution will also meet the requirement, as will some intensive summer programs, or a semester of language study abroad when paired with language immersion.
 In the case of transfer students, credit will be accepted for a year of Islamicate language study with a grade of C+ or better pursued at another institution.
 If the program committee determines that a student possesses native proficiency in a relevant language, it will waive the requirement.
 Students are encouraged to continue language study beyond one year.
 It is strongly recommended that students continue their language study beyond the first year.

 Off-campus study in the Islamicate world is not required, but it is highly recommended.
 Students should consult with Islamic Civilization and Cultures Concentration faculty and the director of international education for opportunities available to Kenyon students to study in the Islamicate world for one semester or a year.
 Summer language-study programs are also available for students who need to prepare for off-campus study or desire to learn an Islamicate language not offered at Kenyon (e.g., Hindi-Urdu, Farsi, Turkish, Swahili, Bhasa Indonesian).
 Students who wish to study abroad in the Arabic speaking world need to complete one year of Arabic at Kenyon before going abroad.